csb6/libearley/README.md

 ### Dependencies

 - A compiler that supports C++20
-- Boost (tested with 1.82, but should works with any version that supports C++20 and includes the [Boost.STLInterfaces](https://www.boost.org/doc/libs/1_84_0/doc/html/stl_interfaces.html) library)
+- Boost (tested with 1.82, but should work with any version that supports C++20 and includes the [Boost.STLInterfaces](https://www.boost.org/doc/libs/1_84_0/doc/html/stl_interfaces.html) library)

 ### Building